Traditional Thai Massage

 Traditional Thai Massage employs stretching, pulling, and rocking techniques to relieve tension and enhance flexibility and range of motion.
 Some like to think of it as “assisted yoga”.

-The therapist uses her hands, knees, legs, and feet to move you into a series of yoga-like stretches and also applies deep muscle compression, joint mobilization, and acupressure.
-Traditional Thai Massage also utilizes energy work, which, according to ancient Asian culture, treats the subtle energetic field within the body.
+The therapist uses her hands, knees, legs, and feet to move you into a series of yoga-like stretches and also applies deep muscle compression, joint mobilisation, and acupressure.
+Traditional Thai Massage also utilises energy work, which according to ancient Asian culture, treats the subtle energetic field within the body.
 It corrects blockages, deficiencies, and imbalances in the flow of this energy, which then is believed to improve the client’s health.

 Traditional Thai Massage can boost energy and improve range of motion and flexibility, as well as provide a benefit towards many different health problems.
 Specifically, Traditional Thai Massage may:

 Is Traditional Thai Massage Painful?

 Applying pressure to tender muscle fiber adhesion can cause slight pain, but there is a difference between the discomfort of a proper Thai Massage and pain due to excessive or inappropriate pressure and stretching.
 While it may be difficult to avoid some discomfort when targeting muscle knots, Traditional Thai Massage should not cause pain.
 Tell your therapist should you experience pain and she will adjust the massage pressure and movements so that you are not in pain.

 Don’t be afraid to tell the therapist if something is not right, massage is meant to be enjoyed, not painful.

 Thai massage may not be safe for someone with health conditions such as disk herniation, osteoporosis, recent surgery, or cardiovascular disease.
 If you’re considering trying Traditional Thai Massage, it’s a good idea to check with your doctor before getting treatment to discuss whether it’s appropriate for you.